Mesefa Price Reaches $0.0190 (SEFA)

 Mesefa Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Mesefa directly using US dollars.
-Investors seeking to trade Mesefa should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Mesefa using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Mesefa directly using US dollars.
+Investors seeking to trade Mesefa should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Mesefa using one of the aforementioned exchanges.

 Receive News & Updates for Mesefa Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mesefa and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.